|

 We do news right, not fast

-Note: This blog expresses only the opinions of the blog owner,
+Note: This blog expresses only the opinions of the blog owner, and does not represent the opinion of any organization or blog that is associated with The Golden Rock.

 Archive for the ‘Southeast Asia’ Category

-The Golden Rock - June 12th, 2008 Edition
+Thursday, June 12th, 2008

 - Let’s go for a little number crunching first, as usual.
 As reported all this week, Koki Mitani’s The Magic Hour scored a very successful 500 million yen-plus opening on 379 screens.
 However, Mr. Texas points out that the opening is actually only 89% of the director’s very successful The Wow-Choten Hotel.
 Of course, the comparison is a little unfair, as Wow-Choten is the all-time Japanese comedy champ at the box office.
 However, Mitani and his cast have been aggressively promoting the film, with variety show appearances, a TV airing of Wow-Choten Hotel, and even the revival of Mitani’s popular TV series Furuhata Ninzabuo, which makes the opening a bit soft for all the buzz.